Études Sans Frontières International: Peculiarity of ESFI scholarships abroad

-Students who are offered grants to study outside of their home country (in Europe and North America for example) are carefully selected with reference to their academic performance, motivation, language skills, capacity to adapt to Western systems of higher education and most of all on their «return project» (i.e. in what way concretely they hope to make use of the new skills and capabilities they have mastered with their studies abroad).
+Students who are offered grants to study outside of their home country (in Europe and North America for example) are carefully selected with reference to their academic performance, motivation, language skills, capacity to adapt to Western systems of higher education and most of all on their "return project" (i.e. in what way concretely they hope to make use of the new skills and capabilities they have mastered with their studies abroad).
 They are requested to honour a formal agreement – they have signed and sent before leaving for their studies abroad – to return to their home country once they have completed their studies and requirements of their bursary.
+This has been subject to some criticism, however, by various groups.

 Public awareness

 ESFI also aims to raise worldwide public awareness and solidarity on situations prevailing in crisis regions from which their scholarship students come, by the organization of public information activities, conferences, debates, film presentations, etc. and fundraising events.

-Its network of volunteer is made up mostly of university students, employees and retirees from academic executive jobs, but its donators come from every walk of life.
-Volunteers and donators offer their skills and experience to support the movement and the organization and create a solid international network, since its beginning.
+The network of volunteer consists mainly of university students, and current or retired academic administrators, while doners come from a broader range of backgrounds.
+Since the organization's founding ,volunteers and donors have contributed their skills and experience that support the movement and helped build an international network.